thatworkagency/.github/PULL_REQUEST_TEMPLATE.md

 ## What are you trying to accomplish with this PR?

-Adding new hero Black Friday landing page to the site.
+Adding new Black Friday landing page to the site.

 ## ClickUp Link